NickCamacho15/YouFirstTracker/replit.md

 ## Changelog

+- June 30, 2025: Rebranded to .uoY with sleek dark theme and vertical habit cards
+  - Updated branding from "You.
+First." to ".uoY" to match logo aesthetic
+  - Implemented dark theme inspired by .uoY logo with black background and white text
+  - Redesigned habit cards to be vertical and stacked in a responsive grid
+  - Added visual progress bars showing habit formation progress (0-66 days)
+  - Enhanced completion buttons with better visual feedback and animations
+  - Added edit functionality with settings button on each habit card
+  - Improved habit toggle API calls and error handling
+  - Updated navigation and dashboard headers to reflect .uoY branding
 - June 30, 2025: Enhanced visual design and scientific habit tracking
   - Added beautiful Calm-inspired hero header with nature imagery and gradients
   - Enhanced habit story bar with larger, more prominent colorful bubbles